- Search The Registry

 - My Account

-*Hugh Masekela born this date in 1939.
+*Hugh Masekela was born on this date in 1939.
 He was a Black South African trumpeter, flugelhornist, cornetist, composer, and singer.

 Hugh Ramopolo Masekela was born in Witbank, South Africa.
 He began singing and playing piano as a child.
-At age 14, after seeing the film Young Man With a Horn he took up playing the trumpet.
-Archbishop Trevor Huddleston, chaplain at St. Peter’s Secondary School, gave him his first trumpet.
+At age 14, he played the trumpet after seeing the film Young Man With a Horn.
+Archbishop Trevor Huddleston, the Chaplain at St. Peter’s Secondary School, gave him his first trumpet.
 The leader of the then Johannesburg "Native" Municipal Brass Band, Uncle Sauda, taught him the fundamentals of trumpet playing and Masekela quickly mastered the instrument.
 Soon, some of his schoolmates also became interested in playing instruments, leading to the formation of the Huddleston Jazz Band, South Africa's first youth orchestra.

 Since 1954, Masekela has played music that closely reflected the agony, conflict, and exploitation South Africa faced.
 He is an artist whose music vividly portrayed the struggles and sorrows, as well as the joys and passions of his country.
-His music protested Apartheid, slavery, government; the hardships individuals were living.
+His music protested Apartheid, slavery, government; the hardships individuals lived.
 Masekela reached a large population of people that also felt oppressed.
 By 1956, after leading other ensembles, Masekela joined Alfred Herbert's African Jazz Revue.
 Following a Manhattan Brothers tour of South Africa in 1958, Masekela wound up in the orchestra for the musical King Kong, South Africa's first blockbuster theatrical success.

-At the end of 1959, Abdullah ibrahim and Masekela formed the Jazz Epistles.
-Following the March 21, 1960, Sharpeville Massacre and the increased brutality of the Apartheid state, Masekela left the country visited the United States where Harry Belafonte befriended him.
-He attended Manhattan School of Music in New York where he studied classical trumpet from 1960-64.
+At the end of 1959, Abdullah Ibrahim and Masekela formed the Jazz Epistles.
+Following the March 21, 1960, Sharpeville Massacre and the increased brutality of the Apartheid state, Masekela left the country and visited the United States, where Harry Belafonte befriended him.
+He attended the Manhattan School of Music in New York, where he studied classical trumpet from 1960-64.
 He had hits with his music in the United States with the pop jazz tunes "Up, Up and Away" and the number one smash "Grazin' in the Grass" (1968).
-He also appeared at the Monterey Pop Festival in 1967, and was featured in the film.
+He also appeared at the Monterey Pop Festival in 1967 and was featured in the film.